VaibhavMishra98/Linked_List/README.md

 # Linked_List
-Learn to perform following operations in linked list.
+Learn to perform following operations in linked list:

        1.Display
        2.Add node to empty list/add at beginning